MHeironimus/ArduinoJoystickLibrary/README.md

 - `JoystickButton` - Creates a Joystick and maps pin 9 to button 0 of the joystick, pin 10 to button 1, pin 11 to button 2, and pin 12 to button 3.
 - `JoystickKeyboard` - Creates a Joystick and a Keyboard.
 Maps pin 9 to Joystick Button 0, pin 10 to Joystick Button 1, pin 11 to Keyboard key 1, and pin 12 to Keyboard key 2.
 - `GamepadExample` - Creates a simple Gamepad with an Up, Down, Left, Right, and Fire button.
+- `FunduinoJoystickShield` - Creates a simple Gamepad using a Funduino Joystick Shield (https://protosupplies.com/product/funduino-joystick-shield-v1-a/).
 - `ArcadeStickExample` - Simple arcade stick example that demonstrates how to read twelve Arduino Pro Micro digital pins and map them to the library (thanks to [@nebhead](https://github.com/nebhead) for this example).
 NOTE: This sketch is for the Arduino Pro Micro only.

 #### Used for Testing